adicu/learn-webdev/curriculum/webdev_curriculum.md

 <a id="the-github-search-api"></a>
 ## 2.2 The GitHub Search API

 In order to figure out whether or not someone has made the app that was searched for using the our search route (started in [1.3.2](#dynamic-routes)), we'll use the Github Search API.
-The first step for using any API is to familiarize yourself with its documentation, and so our first stop is to [developer.github.com/v3/search](github-search-docs).
-We know that we want to search for repositories, so we'll focus on the ["Search repositories" section](github-search-docs-repos).
+The first step for using any API is to familiarize yourself with its documentation, and so our first stop is to [developer.github.com/v3/search][github-search-docs].
+We know that we want to search for repositories, so we'll focus on the ["Search repositories" section][github-search-docs-repos].

 <a id="using-curl"></a>
 ### 2.2.1 Using cURL